CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 "delete-references-to-map-files": "find ./build -regex '._\\.\\(js\\|css\\)' -exec sed -i -E '\\/[\\*\\/]#\\ssourceMappingURL=main(\\.[0-9a-f]+)?\\.(css|js)\\.map(\\\*\\/)?/g' {} +"
 ```

-NOTE: "Remove the .map files" sadly isn't enough.
+NOTE: "Removing only the .map files" sadly isn't enough.
 The build also enerates a asset-manifest.json file that contains references to that map files.

 ## 5.using `cross-env` library <a name="cross-env-library-to-hide-reactjs-code"></a>